Updated April 2019

 - Trending hashtags

 Begin your research by taking a look at the hashtags that your competitors are using.
-They often have done the hard work of researching and testing hashtags to come up with the most effective for your industry.
+They often done the hard work of researching and testing hashtags to come up with the most effective for your industry.

 For example, if you own a fitness studio you can save a lot of time by learning what hashtags are working for your local and big-name competitors.